Efraim Halevy: Government career

-Halevy remained in the Mossad for the next 28 years, heading three different branches throughout.
 Between 1990 and 1995, under the directorship of Shabtai Shavit, he served as deputy director and as head of the headquarters branch.
 In 1996, he became the Israeli ambassador to the European Union in Brussels.

 In March 1998, he became the director of Mossad following the resignation of Danny Yatom.
+He asked Aliza Magen-Halevy, the sitting deputy director, to stay on.
 Halevy served as the envoy and confidant of five Prime Ministers: Yitzhak Shamir, Yitzhak Rabin, Benjamin Netanyahu, Ehud Barak and Ariel Sharon.
 He took an active part in a special mission by Rabin in forging the Israel–Jordan Treaty of Peace.

-After the failure of the Mossad operation to assassinate Hamas leader Khaled Mashal in 1997, he took an active part in Benjamin Netanyahu's mission to return the Mossad men captured in Jordan, and to settle the crisis with the King of Jordan.
+After the failure of the Mossad operation to assassinate Hamas leader Khaled Mashal in 1997, he took an active part in Benjamin Netanyahu's mission to return the Mossad men captured in Jordan, and to settle the crisis with the King Hussein of Jordan.
+The King himself had specifically requested that Halevy not be involved because the former did not want the sordid affair to tarnish his personal relationship with Halevy, but ultimately Halevy responded to Netanyahu's pleas and traveled to Amman to break the deadlock.

 In October 2002, he was appointed the second head of the National Security Council and an advisor to Prime Minister Ariel Sharon.
 In August 2003, he resigned from this position after Dov Weissglass, the bureau chief of Prime Minister Ariel Sharon, got too much power and he believed the Roadmap for peace was not favourable for Israel, and Prime Minister Sharon refrained from accepting his recommendations on a host of issues, and went to teach at Hebrew University of Jerusalem.
 He is the author of the book The role of the intelligence community in the age of strategic alternatives for Israel.